Does Invisalign Hurt? | Clover

 Invisalign Benefits

 When compared to traditional metal braces, Invisalign excels by avoiding the presence of poking wires and rough brackets.
 The plastic trays are commonly switched weekly, which ensures the movements that can sometimes cause pain are as minimal and comfortable as possible in each tray.
-Our office is currently treating 90% of our patients with Invisalign for this benefit alone.
+One of the key benefits of Invisalign is how easy it is to clean.
+Our office is currently treating 90% of our patients with Invisalign for these benefits alone.
 While some still associate orthodontic treatment with tightening wires and unbearable pain, Invisalign discomfort is typically mild, with symptoms subsiding within the first two weeks.

 What to Expect